iStumblerLabs/SparkKit/README.md

 # SparkKit

-Simple fast Line, Pie, Dial and Bar chart components for macOS and iOS
+Small, Simple and Fast; Line, Pie, Dial and Bar Views for macOS, iOS and tvOS

 ## Classes